 2. Spending time together

 We continued our GREAT AWAKENING revitalization gatherings and conversations about our Church's vitality into the spring on six occasions.
 We've also learned how to use some Improv techniques to facilitate better communication in our "Great Awakening Series" You can see how we did with our improvising here.

-We had six gatherings in February and March.
+We had six gatherings in February and March of 2016.
 Five were led by Peter Sjoblom, of the Central Covenant Church Conference.
 He gave us a great start with initial workshops and discussions of the processes ahead for us as we engage in a transformative walk along the congregational vitality pathway over time.

-We had a 'Rally Day' gathering in September 2016 where the Congregation met as a whole and in small groups to assess, discuss, and evaluate how far we've come in the last year.
-We also identified which of the "Ten Missional Markers" we are strongest in and which ones will require some attention as we prepare to go into the new year.
+We had 'Rally Day' gatherings in September 2016 and 2017 where the Congregation met as a whole and in small groups to assess, discuss, and evaluate how far we've come in the last year.
+In 2016, we also identified which of the "Ten Missional Markers" we are strongest in and which ones will require some attention as we prepare to go into the new year.
 An Excel spreadsheet report on those discussions has been posted for viewing online and downloading.
 A Summary is also available in Word format.

-Our Vitality Team has yet to be formed but its purpose will be to gain input, which will inform our leadership about the attitudes and actions of our congregants since the Great Awakening Revitalization conversations we had in the Spring, and then experience, and assist in discerning God’s spiritual strategic direction, and recommend possibilities for the future of the church.
+Our Leadership Team has assumed the role of a Vitality Team to gain input, which will inform our leadership about the attitudes and actions of our congregants since the Great Awakening Revitalization conversations we had in the Spring of 2016 and throughout 2016 and 2917, and then experience, and assist in discerning God’s spiritual strategic direction, and recommend possibilities for the future of the church.

 Why are we doing this?